Convex-Dev/design/cad/024_data_lattice/README.md

 Here are some of the key reasons data storage and processing extrinsic to Convex is useful for decentralised applications:

 1. Scalability: Blockchains inherently have limits on computational capacity and data throughput.
 Storing and analysing large data sets is inefficient on-chain.
-Off-chain resources can horizontally scale to demand.
+Off-chain resources that do not require the same degree of synchronisation via consensus can horizontally scale to demand.

-2. Privacy: Sensitive data as with healthcare records or personal information requires restricted access.
+2. Privacy: Sensitive data as with health records or personal financial information requires restricted access.
 Public blockchains provide transparency but not confidentiality.
 Off-chain systems support encryption and fine-grained access control.

 3. Speed & Responsiveness: DLTs feature lengthy settlement finality and limited transactions per second.
 This hinders uses needing real-time data flow like messaging or IoT monitoring.
-Off-chain networks have fewer limits reacting to data changes.
+Off-chain networks have can react faster to data changes.

 4. Cost Efficiency: Persisting every small update on-chain becomes expensive long term.
 Offloading data which does not require use of the global on-chain state curtails unnecessary fees and bloat.
 Subnets handle localised logic.